plural-activism/plural-pride-walk/slides.md

 I had to learn to where and when to go, and I had to accept limits.
 I wish I could I could have gone everywhere.
 So for all who need it

-Its okay to skip a pride if ya not feeling well.
+Its okay to skip a pride if ya& not feeling well.

-Learn from our example.
-Ya wont be able to advocate for anyone if ya burned-out.
+Learn from our example. ya& wont be able to advocate for anyone if ya& burned-out.
 -->
 ---